assignar/react-aws-dashboard-codepipeline/README.md

 # react-aws-dashboard-codepipeline

 A react component which provides an graphical interface to adminster AWS CodePipeline.
-This no backend to function.
+This is completely client side and requires no backend to function.

 ## Installation